Thomas Jefferson: Interests and activities

 Jefferson was a farmer, obsessed with new crops, soil conditions, garden designs, and scientific agricultural techniques.
 His main cash crop was tobacco, but its price was usually low and it was rarely profitable.
-He tried to achieve self-sufficiency with wheat, vegetables, flax, corn, hogs, sheep, poultry, and cattle to supply his family, slaves, and employees, but he lived perpetually beyond his means and was always in debt.
-Jefferson also planted two vineyards at Monticello and hoped to grow Vitis vinifera, the European wine grape species, to make wine, but the crop failed.
+He tried to achieve self-sufficiency with wheat, vegetables, flax, corn, and livestock, but he lived perpetually beyond his means and was always in debt.
+Jefferson also planted two vineyards at Monticello and hoped to make wine, but the crop failed.
 His efforts were nonetheless an important contribution to the development of American viticulture.

 Jefferson mastered architecture through self-study.
-His primary authority was Andrea Palladio's 1570 The Four Books of Architecture, which outlines the principles of classical design.
+His primary authority was Andrea Palladio's 1570 The Four Books of Architecture.
 Jefferson helped popularize the Neo-Palladian style in the United States, utilizing designs for the Virginia State Capitol, the University of Virginia, Monticello, and others.
-It has been speculated that he was inspired by the Château de Rastignac in southwest France.
-Jefferson viewed the plans during his service as ambassador to France, and may have convinced the architect of the White House to modify the South Portico to resemble the château.

-In archaeology in 1784, Jefferson, using the trench method, started excavating several Native American burial mounds in Virginia.
-His excavations were prompted by the "Moundbuilders" question and his careful methods allowed him to witness the stratigraphic layout, the various human remains and other artifacts inside the mound.
-The evidence present at the site granted him enough insight to admit that he saw no reason why the ancestors of the present-day Native Americans could not have raised those mounds.
+In archaeology in 1784, Jefferson, using the trench method, started excavating a Monacan burial mound in Virginia.
+His excavations were prompted by him noticing local Native Americans visiting the site and the "Moundbuilders" question.
+His methods allowed him to witness the stratigraphic layout, the various human remains and other artifacts inside the mound.
+The evidence present at the site led him to admit that he saw no reason why the ancestors of the present-day Native Americans could not have raised those mounds.

 He was interested in birds and wine, and was a noted gourmet.
 As a naturalist, he was fascinated by the Natural Bridge geological formation, and in 1774 successfully acquired the Bridge by a grant from George III.
 As an advocate of Enlightenment ideals, Jefferson studied many aspects of the natural sciences and frequently corresponded, and even hosted on multiple occasions, with Prussian explorer, Alexander von Humboldt.
-These two figures regularly shared ideas and knowledge with one another with letters spanning multiple years.